knqyf263/go-plugin/examples/host-function-library/README.md

 ```

 ## Compile a plugin
-Use TinyGo to compile the plugin to Wasm.
+Use Go to compile the plugin to Wasm.

 ```shell
 $ go generate main.go